- JUnit Tutorial

-Junit shows test progress in a bar that is green if test is going fine and it turns red when a test fails.
+JUnit shows test progress in a bar that is green if the test is running smoothly, and it turns red when a test fails.

 What is a Unit Test Case ?

-A formal written unit test case is characterized by a known input and by an expected output, which is worked out before the test is executed.
-The known input should test a precondition and the expected output should test a postcondition.
+A formal written unit test case is characterized by a known input and an expected output, which is worked out before the test is executed.
+The known input should test a precondition and the expected output should test a post-condition.